 3. Stock Commissions

-Stock commissions are usually quoted as a flat rate or on the basis of per share.
+Stock commissions are usually quoted at a flat rate or on the basis of per share.
 These rates can range from $6.99 to $29.99 and are a staple for retail brokers.
 The per-share commission is provided by direct access brokers since many of their customers are active traders.
 Currently, several direct access brokers have started to provide a hybrid commission of both per share and flat rate.

 4. Options Commissions

 This type of commission is traded on the basis of per contract.
-Each contract stands for 100 shares of a stock.
+Each contract stands for 100 shares of stock.
 Options commissions can range from $0.7 to $1.25 per contract on each side.

 5. Futures Commissions

-This commission is the same as options commission.
+The commission is the same as the options commission.
 It is charged on the basis of every contract.
 The commission can run from $0.2 to $1.2 per futures contract on each side.
 Overall futures commissions are usually less than stocks because each contract has a significant monetary value.
 Therefore, you can trade a lot without making big commission payments.

 6. Forex Commission

 With the above different types of trading commissions, it is up to you to decide which structure best suits you.
 If you are an active trader, the best commission is the one that has direct access brokers.
-On the other hand, if you are a trader who trades a large sum of money or carrying out several trades each year, the best option is a traditional retail broker because you will be able to save money with the flat trade rate.
+On the other hand, if you are a trader who trades a large sum of money or carries out several trades each year, the best option is a traditional retail broker because you will be able to save money with the flat trade rate.